5 dead, 197 sickened after E. coli outbreak linked to romaine lettuce

 WASHINGTON --Five people were killed and nearly 200 were sickened by an E. coli outbreak linked to romaine lettuce, but the threat of new cases has likely passed, according to the Centers for Disease Control.

-In a June 1 advisory, the agency said that four additional deaths were reported in Arkansas, North Carolina and New York in addition to the original death in California.
+In a June 1 advisory, the agency said that four additional deaths were reported in Arkansas, Minnesota and New York in addition to the original death in California.

 A total of 197 cases were reported across 35 states, and 89 of them required the patient to be hospitalized.
 Twenty-six of those patients developed hemolytic uremic syndrome, a form of kidney failure.